RustAU/Virtual/README.md

 The talk must be between 5 to 10 minutes - please indicate how long would you need.

-We will then allocate the timeslot when selected - please ensure that you can be available so timeslots will not go waste
+We will then allocate the timeslot when selected.

+Please ensure that you can be available so timeslots will not go waste

 [discord-badge]: https://img.shields.io/discord/987700580866723880.svg?logo=discord
 [discord-url]: https://discord.gg/jdfCdd2R